crhall-writing/crhall-writing.github.io/_poems/scarcity-of-women.md

 dressed up as taking her on a date

 then the lack of women surrounding you isn’t just fate
-I think it's more to do with you sucking balls
+it's more to do with you sucking balls